prebid/prebid.github.io/prebid-server/features/pbs-floors.md

 ## Overview

-{: .alert.alert-warning :}
-The Floors feature is currently only available in PBS-Java.

 The Price Floors feature provides an open framework for Publishers to configure Prebid price floors on their own or to work with advanced vendors who can provide optimized floors.

 A ‘floor’ is defined as the lowest price a bid that will be accepted for each Prebid auction.
 It’s a way for publishers to signal to bidders the price to beat, thereby protecting the value of their inventory.
 Proper floors are dynamic and determined based on detailed factors like mediaType, adSlot, size, and other factors.